Anti-Slavery and Human Trafficking Policy

 - The structure of our organisation, the business operations of the organisation and the supply chains.

 - Our policies in relation to slavery and human trafficking.

-- Identification of any parts of our business and supply chains where there is a risk of slavery or human trafficking take place, and the steps that we have taken to assess and manage the risk.
+- Identification of any parts of our business and supply chains where there is a risk of slavery or human trafficking taking place, and the steps that we have taken to assess and manage the risk.

 - An assessment of the effectiveness of the measures that we have taken to stop slavery and human trafficking taking place, and the way that we assess and manage the risks that are identified.